victorwynne/victorwynne/_posts/2025-08-06-developers-not-operators.md

 description: A response to Thomas Dohmke’s misguided claims of generative AI developer reinvention that misunderstands the value of human judgment.
 ---

+*Update on August 11th*: Thomas Dohmke is [stepping down as CEO of GitHub](https://github.blog/news-insights/company-news/goodbye-github/).

 I read [Thomas Dohmke’s piece about developers being “reinvented” through AI adoption](https://ashtom.github.io/developers-reinvented), and while his vision of transformation may appeal to some, something important is missing from this narrative.
 The piece paints a picture of inevitable change, but it glosses over a fundamental principle that has always driven great software development: the right to choose your own tools and approach.

 There’s a troubling undertone to the argument: it suggests that developers who don’t embrace this particular path are somehow destined to become obsolete.
 The framework assumes that technological advancement follows a single, predetermined trajectory.
 But anyone who’s been in this industry for more than a few years knows that’s simply not how software development works.
 We’ve seen countless “revolutionary” tools come and go, each one promising to fundamentally change how we work.